Kyle Lewis Player Props: Diamondbacks vs. Angels

 Kyle Lewis At The Plate

-- Lewis has a double and a home run while hitting .167.
+- Lewis has a double, a home run and two walks while batting .190.

-- In three of six games this year, Lewis got a hit, but only one each time.
+- Lewis has a hit in four of seven games played this year (57.1%), but no multi-hit games.

-- Lewis has driven in a run in one game this season, and it was more than one in that game.
+- Lewis has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.